 Detection traps are the newest tool to assist with EAB detection.
 The traps are purple, almost three feet tall and one foot wide, and covered with a sticky substance.
 The adult beetle will stick to the trap if it lands on it.

 Visual detection surveys for emerald ash borer are conducted from the ground.
 Surveyors determine if trees are infested by visually scanning them for emerald ash borer-like symptoms and signs.
-Symptoms

-Survey work has been conducted at state and private campgrounds in Wisconsin since 2004.
 Due to the high risk of EAB introduction associated with infested firewood,

 comprehensive surveillance of areas such as campgrounds, where firewood supplies are generally greater, is viewed as a critical measure.
 Learn more about emerald ash borer signs and symptoms yourself